Private Krka Waterfalls Tour

 What to see inside Krka National Park?

 If you ask us, there is plenty to see inside Krka National Park, but as time is limited and you’re trying to pack the most into your holiday, there are some attractions that must make the cut.
 Like the Skradinski Buk waterfall, which you’ll encounter right after we disembark from our boat ride from Skradin.
 This absolutely compelling waterfall, which is the largest travertine cascade system in Europe, is no stranger to social media feeds and has secured its place on the pages of travel magazines.
-Its grandeur will quickly draw you in, and you’ll want to jump right in for a swim.

 During your hour-long tour with our expert guide, you will learn all about the park’s history.
 While following the park’s educational paths, you’ll uncover authentic remnants like stone houses and watermills that have transformed into souvenir shops and exhibition spaces.

 After the tour, you’ll have time to explore the park by yourself.
-Whether you want to swim, hike further into the park, or load up on souvenirs, the times is yours – do as you please.
+Whether you want to hike further into the park, or load up on souvenirs, the times is yours – do as you please.

 CAN YOU SWIM AT KRKA NATIONAL PARK?